(Tuesday) 7:00 pm CST

 1003 W. Sunflower Road, Cleveland, MS 38733

-Part of the Southern Circuit Tour of Independent Filmmakers.
-Free Admission.
+This screening is brought to you as part of the 2020-2021 Southern Circuit Tour of Independent Filmmakers.
+Southern Circuit brings the best of independent documentary film to communities across the South.
+We are pleased to be one of the Southern communities screening Southern Circuit films this season.
 Southern Circuit screenings are funded in part by a grant from South Arts, a regional arts organization, in partnership with the National Endowment for the Arts.
+For more information about Southern Circuit and South Arts please visit www.southarts.org.
+Follow Southern Circuit on Instagram @southerncircuit and Twitter @southerncirc